-Columbine Hall previously Thorney Columbers
+Columbine Hall and the Manor of Thorney Columbers

 Columbine Hall is now a private residence set in its own gardens and park land and still has part of its moat.
 Originally it was a much larger building, what exists now is probably no more than the gatehouse range.
 The great hall has gone.

-William Boby writing in the May 1937, East Anglian Magazine noted that the site of Columbine Hall ‘in the Parish of Stowupland is said to be about level with the top of the 200 feet high spire of the beautiful old Stowmarket Church.
+William Boby writing in the May 1937, East Anglian Magazine noted that the site of Columbine Hall ‘in the Parish of Stowupland is said to be about level with the top of the 200 feet high spire of the beautiful old Stowmarket Church.‘

 For more about its history see the Halls own website.